Nintedanib (By mouth)

 - Increased risk of bleeding, heart attack, or stroke

-- Increased risk of a tear (perforation) in your digestive system
+- Increased risk of a tear (perforation) in your stomach or bowels

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.